Sleep Like a Yogi: Ayurvedic & Yogic Practices for Deep Rest

 - Emotional imbalance

 In simple words, poor sleep slowly weakens every system of the body.
+Find why your mind can’tswitch off.

 Yoga’s Gift to Sleep: Calming the Mind Before Resting the Body